FainFawn/Python-Banking-System/README.md

 - Activity logging using `.txt` files
 - Password change and account deletion options

 🔐 While this project is not polished and was built with basic knowledge, it reflects my early passion for technology and programming.
-Today, I continue to grow my skills in Python, Linux (Kali), and cybersecurity.

 ---